Average Burial Insurance Costs By Age

 Frequently Asked Questions

 Usually, Mutual of Omaha offers the lowest premiums for final expense insurance (check this Mutual of Omaha rate chart).
-But remember that no single company will have the best burial insurance for everyone since rates vary by the company.
+But remember that no single company will have the best burial insurance for everyone since prices vary by the company.
 It’s advisable to compare the price and financial strength of all the companies you’re considering to find the best life insurance policy for your needs.

 Since burial policies are a type of whole life coverage, the rates will never increase.